Introduction to Tribal Gaming

 What’s under discussion here is the legal definition of gambling.
 Each state defines what is and is not gambling.
 For instance, Nebraska states all gambling is illegal.
 However, feel free to enjoy any of the 21 locations in Nebraska offering video keno, video blackjack, and video poker.
 Why?
 Because, per Nebraska state law, they are not gambling.

-While each state defines gambling for itself, there is one federal law which classifies gaming machines for all states.
-The IGRA of 1988 is that federal law with legal gaming classifications.
+While each state defines gambling for itself, one federal law classifies gaming machines for all states.
+The IGRA of 1988 is a federal law with legal gaming classifications.

-While this Act is about and for the regulation of tribal gaming in the U.S., it is a federal law.
-Any gaming definitions it provides at the national level makes them common across all the states.
+While this Act is about and for regulating tribal gaming in the U.S., it is a federal law.
+Any gaming definitions it provides at the national level make them applicable across all the states.
 While it does not give a legal description of poker as gambling, for instance, it does contain three broad classifications for gaming machines.

 Get Your FREE Guide Revealing…